Picaazi/RAG-Bias-Mitigation/README.md

 # RAG-Bias-Mitigation

-This will be our github repo for the MSKH project: Bias Mitigation in RAG through Decomposition and Query Perturbation Pls dont put any private information such as API key on github repo
+This will be our github repo for the MSKH project: Bias Mitigation in RAG through Decomposition and Query Perturbation\
+Please don't put any private information such as API key on this github repo